MISRE/MISRE/README.md

 Xiang Yang
 xiang.yang@yahoo.com

-NOTE: The code was only tested on Windows 7 os, the dlls (64 bit versions) in the folder "cpp\bin" are compiled in Visual Studio 2013.
+NOTE: The code was tested on Windows 7 os, the dlls (64 bit versions) in the folder "cpp\bin" are compiled in Visual Studio 2013.
 Recompilation of the dlls on different platforms may be needed.

 Compiling on Linux/MacOSX:
-- Install the Eigen library (for instance 'brew install eigen' on OSX, xxxxxx in Ubuntu)
+- Install the Eigen library (for instance 'brew install eigen' on OSX, 'sudo apt install libeigen3-dev' in Ubuntu)
 - Configure cpp/sources/Makefile for your system
 - Go to cpp/source and type 'make ; make install'

 Tested on OSX Mojave (10.14.6) and Ubuntu 18.04.2 LTS

+For each python example, configure at the beginning of the file the folder where the dynamic libaries are installed (should match the Makefile)